According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 12.

 - Moving a magnet towards a coil sets up a current in the coil circuit, as indicated by deflection in the galvanometer needle.

-According to Fleming’s right-hand rule, the thumb, forefinger and middle finger of the right hand are stretched to be perpendicular to each other as indicated below.
-If the thumb indicates the direction of the movement of conductor, fore-finger indicating direction of the magnetic field, then the middle finger indicates direction of the induced current.
+According to Fleming’s right-hand rule, the thumb, forefinger and middle finger of the right hand are stretched to be perpendicular to each other, as indicated below.
+If the thumb indicates the direction of the movement of the conductor, the forefinger indicates the direction of the magnetic field, then the middle finger indicates the direction of the induced current.

 - Converts mechanical energy into electrical energy.